navycuda/tinyapp/README.md

 The tinyapp url shortener is an educational project to help expand this students understanding of creating a node webserver and deploying a simple web app.

+I intentionally avoided html/css polishing because I am not yet experienced enough to make that an intelligent use of my time.
+Instead I focused on consolidated and simplifying my code.

 ## Requirements

 Node v12